 Part-exchange can be the easiest route of all to a new boat, but it pays to have an appreciation of the pros and cons of doing so, as well as knowing how to negotiate the best deal.

-As when buying a car, part exchanging your existing boat against a new vessel can make a lot of sense.
+As when buying a car, when buying a boat, part exchanging your existing boat against a new vessel can make a lot of sense.
 Although the price you receive for the existing boat if you trade it in is likely to be less than might be achieved in a private or brokerage sale, the certainty that your responsibility for the existing boat will cease when its replacement is delivered can make this a very attractive option and can save money on upkeep, storage, hassle and time.

 Advantages of trading in a boat

 Depending on its size, the average time taken to sell a used vessel in the UK varies from around 250 days to well over 12 months, during which time you still need to pay mooring fees, outgoings such as insurance and keep abreast of maintenance.
 A trade-in or part-exchange process therefore takes much of the hassle and risk out of trading up to a different craft and is often an attractive proposition since it eliminates the possibility of becoming saddled with two boats while waiting for one to sell.

 On the downside, you will not get as good a price for the vessel as with a private or brokerage sale.
 However, many boat dealers take a very pragmatic approach to potential trade-ins.
 Once the contract is signed for your new vessel you can usually put your existing boat on their brokerage listings.
 This allows the possibility of the boat being sold in advance at a price that’s higher than the trade-in offer, while also having the safety net that you will be able to get a guaranteed price for the old boat if it hasn’t sold before the new one is delivered.